 - Change your passwords to your email, social media, bank accounts, and any other account that your abuser knows or may be able to guess.

 - If you think your abuser may still hurt you or your children, apply for a protective order and file for divorce (if applicable) and custody.
-To find help with your legal matters, start here: Domestic Violence: Free Legal Help for Victims and Survivors.
+To find help with your legal matters, start here: TexasLawHelp's Legal Help Directory.

 - Report any threats or violence to the police.
 Police reports help you build a record, which you may need in court.